 Focusing on Outcomes Over Outputs

-In our PMO blog series so far we have covered how traditional PMOs need to evolve to meet the growing demand from the business.
+In our PMO insight series so far we have covered how traditional PMOs need to evolve to meet the growing demand from the business.
 We focused on three areas which will enable us to meet these demands:

-- Moving the focus from delivering outputs efficiently to delivering the right outcomes,
+- Moving the focus from delivering outputs efficiently to delivering the right outcomes

-- Enabling the organisation to support delivering outcomes through adaptive governance and,
+- Enabling the organisation to support delivering outcomes through adaptive governance

 - Shifting PMO tools to enable people to focus on value instead of enforcing process